-The Fugitive was a literary magazine of poetry and criticism published at Vanderbilt University in Nashville, Tennessee, from 1922 until 1925.
-Both faculty and students, including John Crowe Ransom, Allen Tate, Robert Penn Warren, among others, contributed to this publication.
+The Fugitive was a literary magazine of poetry and criticism published at Vanderbilt University in Nashville from 1922 until 1925.
+Both faculty and students, including John Crowe Ransom, Allen Tate, and Robert Penn Warren, among others, contributed to this publication.
 They were practitioners and defenders of formal techniques in poetry and were preoccupied with defending the traditional values of the agrarian South against the effects of urban industrialization.

 According to critic J. A. Bryant, the group’s goal as “The Fugitive poets” was simply “to demonstrate that a group of Southerners could produce important work in the medium, devoid of sentimentality and carefully crafted,” with special attention to the traditional prosodic techniques of meter, stanza, and rhyme.
 One member, John Crowe Ransom, had an enormous influence on an entire generation of poets and fellow academics, who subscribed to the doctrines he described in The New Criticism (New Directions, 1941), which restricted literary analysis to the text itself, rather than the cultural and historical contexts from which the text emerged.